codemagic-ci-cd/codemagic-sample-projects/integrations/maestro_sample_project/README.md

 Read the full documentation page [here](https://docs.codemagic.io/integrations/maestro-integration/).

 ## Managing Maestro flows
-After you have created your YAML tests flows inside the `.maestro` directory, you need to check the directory into your project repository.
+After you have created your YAML test flows inside the `.maestro` directory, you need to check the directory into your project repository.

 ## Installing Maestro CLI
-Before you use maestro commands, you need first to simply install the CLI on the building machine using this command in your `codemagic.yaml` file.
+Before you use Maestro commands, you need first to simply install the CLI on the building machine using this command in your `codemagic.yaml` file.

 ```
 scripts: